kwilinsi/tlmerge/README.md

 # tlmerge

-tlmerge is a Python script/library for developing timelapses from raw images.
-It converts images to high-bitrate, "visually lossless" ProRes files that can be further processed in a video editor of choice.
+tlmerge is a Python program for developing high-bitrate, visually lossless timelapses videos from raw images.

+> [!IMPORTANT]
+> If you are not familiar with the details of raw photo development, you should
+> read the documentation [here](docs/raw_processing.md) before using tlmerge.

 tlmerge is designed with large timelapses in mind, especially those spanning multiple days.
 It supports variable frame rates, changing camera settings, and